Almost All Quantum Channels Are Diagonalizable: Worked Example

 \begin{remark} Modifying the above strategy lets one easily construct examples of non-diagonalizable unital channels: Given any matrix $\Lambda\in\mathbb R^{3\times 3}$ which is not diagonalizable (over $\mathbb C$), for all $\varepsilon>0$ small enough

 is the Pauli transfer matrix of a non-diagonalizable qubit channel.
-This is readily verified via of the Fujiwara-Algoet conditions \cite{FA99,RSW02} $|s_1\pm s_2|\leq1\pm s_3$ which encode complete positivity in the ordered singular values $s_j$ of $\Lambda$; for unital channels these conditions are necessary and sufficient.
+This is readily verified via the Fujiwara-Algoet conditions \cite{FA99,RSW02} $|s_1\pm s_2|\leq|1\pm s_3|$ which encode complete positivity in the (real) diagonal entries $s_1\geq s_2\geq |s_3|$ of the Lorentz normal form of $\Lambda$: for unital channels these conditions are necessary and sufficient, and it is obvious that these conditions are satisfied trivially whenever $|s_j|\leq\frac13$ for all $j$.
 As an example this procedure yields a \textit{two-dimensional} convex set of (Pauli transfer matrices of) channels which are non-diagonalizable whenever $(a,b)\neq(0,0)$:

 Finally note that all examples of non-diagonalizable channels pertain to higher dimensions by extending the channel by, e.g., the identity on the additional diagonal block. \end{remark}

 Let us come back to Eq.~\eqref{eq:nondiag_convex_set} and explicitly approximate these channels by unital CPTP maps which have only simple eigenvalues.
 The perturbing channel from Lemma~\ref{lemma_unital_nsquare} in the case of qubits acts like